williamsca/williamsca/_posts/2019-12-09-Epitaphs-Antonine-Plague.md

 freed slaves increased starting in
 50 BC, then epitaphs in Rome would increase.

-[]: # (TODO: check whether the % of epitaphs referring to freedmen increases in Rome relative to Italy during these years.)

 Finally, it is possible that the civil war starting in 68 AD increased the political value of epitaphs located in Rome relative to the rest of Italy, perhaps as a way to advertise loyalty to Vespasian's regime after he consolidated power.

-[]: # (TODO: check how the text of epitaphs changes.)

 ### Final Thoughts
 While the evidence above is suggestive, my conclusion is that there is no clear relationship between epidemics and the demand for inscriptions.
-Epidemics occurred at other times and other Roman provinces between 50 BC and 400 AD.
-These plagues have no apparent effect on the production of inscriptions.
-Later plagues often spread through the entire Empire, so determining their effect on the demand for epitaphs is not straightforward.
+Epidemics occurred at other times and other Roman provinces between 50 BC and 400 AD, and these plagues had no apparent effect on the production of epitaphs or any other type of inscription.

-In addition, the trend is extremely sensitive to whether the inscriptions are dated at the average of the range (which tends to over-represent the latter half of each century, as many inscriptions are dated between 1 and 100, or 101 and 200), or according to a uniform draw. *Ultimately, the dates are not precise enough to provide much confidence about any inferences drawn from the data.* This exercise nevertheless clarified my thinking about inscriptions.
+In addition, the trend is extremely sensitive to whether the inscriptions are dated at the average of the range (which tends to over-represent the latter half of each century, as many inscriptions are dated between 1 and 100, or 101 and 200), or according to a uniform draw.
+Ultimately, the dates are not precise enough to provide much confidence about any inferences drawn from the data.
+This exercise nevertheless clarified my thinking about Roman epigraphy.

 ## Appendix